 We all owe a great deal to Tableau for the current attention data receives in our businesses.
 To make good on this opportunity though, and move into a new Golden Age of data, we need to address and remedy some of the ghosts of the Tableau era that are holding us back.

-Data notebooks present an option that can give your team the flexibility it needs to start to move past the Tableau and into the next era.
+Data canvases present an option that can give your team the flexibility it needs to start to move past Tableau and into the next era.

 At Count, we’re excited to be part of this new movement of data tools designed for modern challenges.
-You can learn more about the Count notebook here.
+You can learn more about the Count canvas here.